Lipen/discrete-math-course/typst/hw1.typ

 List all triggered elements with their degrees and briefly comment on the trade‑off between using crisp vs fuzzy thresholds.

-== Problem 8: Cardinality and Countability
+== Problem 8: Cardinality and Infinity

 Determine whether the following sets are countable or uncountable.
 Provide justifications.